-When buying property in Thailand it is very important to perform a Title Deed Search.
-This search will determine if the property has any liens, if the seller has ownership rights, and the type of property documentation.
+When buying property in Thailand, it is vital to perform a Title Deed Search.
+This title deed search will conclude if a property has any outstanding liens; if the seller has ownership rights and determine the type of property documentation.

-There are broadly four types of Land Title in Thailand that are used as common evidence of land ownership, possession rights, and other interests in land.
+There are broadly four types of Land Title Deeds in Thailand commonly used as evidence of land ownership, possession rights, and other interests in land.

 A Chanote title deed shows the official government land survey points using the very accurate GPS survey method to set the area and boundaries of the land.
-It is the long term goal of the Land Department that all land in Thailand will be covered under the Chanote title system.
-This is the most secure type of land title and comes with the highest recommendation for property buyers.
+It is the long-term goal of the Land Department to cover all available property in Thailand under the Chanote title system.
+The Chanote is the most secure type of land title and comes with the highest recommendation for property buyers.

 This certifies that the person named on the corticated has the confirmed right to use the land implying that all requirements to issue the title deed have been met and that the issue of the title deed is pending.
 Land with a Nor Sor 3 Kor title deed may be sold, leased, used as mortgage collateral and so on.
 The holder of this certificate cannot leave the land unattended for more than 12 years.

-This recognizes that a person is in possession of land but the Certificate does not imply that there are any rights associated with the possession.
-It is not transferable, but a person in possession may transfer physical possession and the new possessor may apply for a new Certificate of Possession.
+This recognizes that a person is in possession of the land, but the Certificate does not imply that there are any rights associated with the ownership.
+It is not transferable, but a person in possession may transfer physical ownership, and the new possessor may apply for an original Certificate of Possession.
 Not recommended for foreigners buying property, as you will have no rights to the property even if you pay for the certificate.